Elida I

 A noteworthy detail is that this proud little sailing vessel brought Jewish families into freedom during World War II.

 In 1966 she became Elida II and then sailed as the Swedish Elida until 1981, when she became the Norwegian Elida, bought by our sister organization.
 She sailed a total of 30 years as Elida.
-Unfortunately, the shipworm then took over, and with its certificate withdrawn, she now functions as a café in the port of Oslo.
+Unfortunately, the shipworm eventually took over, and with its certificate withdrawn, she functioned as a café in the port of Oslo for some years, until she was cut up in 2019 when it was deemed too expensive to do the necessary repair that the insurance company required.

 Facts in brief